Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Ethical Implications

 \section{Ethical Implications}

-This work has clear dual-use implications.
+This work has clear dual-use implications, including for context-managed agent deployments~\citep{xu2026llm}.
 By showing that clean-image backdoors can achieve high attack success with negligible clean-accuracy degradation and very low poison rates, our method lowers the detection barrier for adversaries and could threaten safety-critical domains (e.g., medical imaging, autonomous driving) where model performance is tightly monitored.
 It also highlights a vulnerable point in the ML supply chain—data labeling—where malicious annotators can implant persistent failures without modifying pixels, and it demonstrates resilience against several existing defenses, potentially enabling longer dwell time for attacks.
 To mitigate misuse, we advocate (i) rigorous dataset provenance tracking and multi-party labeling/auditing; (ii) routine pre-deployment and continuous post-deployment backdoor screening, including behavior-level tests beyond patch reconstruction; (iii) training-time protections such as robust learning under suspected label noise and cross-source consistency checks; and (iv) defense-driven red-teaming before release.
-Any code artifacts should be accompanied by a usage license, clear risk disclosures, and guardrails (e.g., rate-limited models, withheld attack parameters) to reduce replication for abusive purposes.
+Any code artifacts should be accompanied by a usage license, clear risk disclosures, trace-economic risk assessment~\citep{xu2026agent}, and guardrails (e.g., rate-limited models, withheld attack parameters), including for downstream skill distillation~\citep{xu2026multi}, to reduce replication for abusive purposes.
 Ultimately, the primary ethical justification for releasing this research is to enable the community to build and evaluate stronger defenses against increasingly stealthy data-centric attacks.

 \maketitlesupplementary